 This book is dense and academic, but it’s also incredibly interesting.
 I do think that it could have been explored differently by an author of color, and I would love to read more on this, so I’d love recommendations by authors of color!

 I think this should be read by everyone who wants to go into publishing.
-I highly recommend taking your time with this book.
+I highly recommend taking your time with Was the Cat in the Hat Black.
 There is so much in it that I guarantee you will learn something from it.